 Gender, sex, and relationship diverse therapy (GSRD)

 GSRD therapy is designed to cater to the needs of individuals who identify as gender diverse, sex diverse, or relationship diverse, including, but not limited to, those who are lesbian, gay, bisexual, or transgender.
-The main objective of GSRD therapy is to create a safe and supportive environment where individuals can explore and express their identities and experiences without fear of being discriminated against or judged.
+The main objective of GSRD therapy is to create a supportive environment where individuals can explore and express their identities and experiences without fear of being discriminated against or judged.
 GSRD therapists are trained to understand the unique challenges faced by such individuals and provide culturally sensitive care that is customized to each person’s needs.

 Gestalt therapy